 Once a request for a refund has bee submitted you should receive an email with Google’s response.
 This normally arrives within 15 minutes, although it can take longer.

-- › How to Cancel a Google Play Store and Android App Subscription
+- › How to Cancel a Google Play Store or Android App Subscription